amna-mujahid/Predictive-Maintenance-using-Machine-Learning/README.md

 **Accuracy: 98.4%**

-The most influential features according to the model were:
+The most influential features according to the trained Random Forest model were:

 | Feature             | Importance |
 | ------------------- | ---------: |